 principles forteachers and schools

-Understanding where well-being and happiness really come from can be a game changer for young people.
+Understanding where well-being and happiness really lie can be a game changer for young people.

 The same is true for the teachers, coaches and staff who guide and work with them.